jacksongoode/nextjs-notion-starter-kit/readme.md

 This is the repo for hosting nLine's blog that mirrors content from Notion.
 It automatically fetches from a desiginated page with live changes we make within seconds.
 It builds off of the great work of the [upstream project](https://github.com/transitive-bullshit/nextjs-notion-starter-kit).

-Custom nLine specific style overrides are made in the `global.css` file.
+Custom nLine specific style overrides are made in the `nline.css` file.

 <details>
 <summary>Upstream readme</summary>